yceruto/symfony-ddd-skeleton/README.md

     │   │   └── site/
     │   └── logs/

-This way the `VirtualKernel` will execute individual apps with dedicated config files (`var/cache/<name>/<env>/*`):

- * `<name><Env>DebugProjectContainer*`
- * `<name><Env>DebugProjectContainerUrlGenerator*`
- * `<name><Env>DebugProjectContainerUrlMatcher*`
+There `admin`, `api` and `site` directories are part of this vkernel approach and they will contain all what is only needed for each app.
+Whereas `packages/`, `bundles.php` and any other dir/file at root of the `config` will be recognized as global config for all apps.

-This is the performance key as each app (by definition) has its own DI container file, routes and configuration, while sharing common things too.
+As a performance key, each app (by definition) has its own DI container file, routes and configuration, while sharing common things too like vendors, config and src code.

 ### Keeping one entry point for all applications

     ├── public/
     │   └── index.php

-Following the same filosofy of Symfony 4, you can use environment variables to decide the app mode (dev/test/prod) and whether or not debug mode must be enabled, you also can create a new environment variable `APP_NAME` to specify the app you want to run.
+Following the same filosofy as of Symfony 4, as well as you can set environment variables to decide the app mode (dev/test/prod) and whether or not debug mode is enabled you must create a new environment variable `APP_NAME` to specify the app you want to run.
 Let's playing with it using the PHP's built-in Web server:

     $ APP_NAME=admin php -S 127.0.0.1:8000 -t public
     $ APP_NAME=api php -S 127.0.0.1:8001 -t public